 As we head through the rest of the year it is difficult to predict what will happen in respect of Brexit, or how the economy will react but for the time being the market in Dundee remains steady.

 Dundee sits at the heart of a region, Tayside, on the banks of the longest river in Scotland, the Tay.

-The City of Discovery, once known for jute, jam and journalism, has been undergoing somewhat of an economic and cultural renaissance during that last two to three years, with the new V&A museum very much at its heart.
+The City of Discovery, once known for jute, jam and journalism, has been undergoing an economic and cultural renaissance during that last three years, with the new V&A museum at its heart.